Vaia - The all-in-one study app.

 Changing addictive behaviours is an arduous process for someone to go through.
-With how complicated human behaviour is, are there ways of reducing Addiction?
-According to aversion therapy, we can potentially tackle addictive behaviours through Behavioural Interventions, but how do we do this?
+With how complicated human behaviour is, are there ways of reducing addiction?
+According to aversion therapy, we can potentially tackle addictive behaviours through behavioural interventions, but how do we do this?
 And what are the merits of using aversion therapies over other treatment plans?

 Explore our app and discover over 50 million learning materials for free.